-L2TP Password: Enter your L2TP password and then retype the password in the next box.
+L2TP Enter your L2TP password and then retype the password Password: in the next box.

-${\color{red} \textbf{Maximum Idle}} \ \ \textbf{Enter a maximum idle time during which the Internet connection}$

-Time: is maintained during inactivity.
-To disable this feature, enable for optimal performance with your specific ISP.
+- Maximum Idle Enter a maximum idle time during which the Internet Time: connection is maintained during inactivity.
+To disable this feature, enable Auto-reconnect. - MTU: Maximum Transmission Unit You may need to change the MTU for optimal performance with your specific ISP.